 Don’t believe the brochures with pictures of fountains of lava and “liquid hot magma,” as Dr. Evil would say.
-Although there no guarantees you’ll see any red-hot lava (and for safety reasons, you’re not going to fly all that close to it, anyway), a helicopter ride over hundreds of acres of hardened black lava, Kilauea’s enormous fuming caldera, and the remote, still-erupting Puu Oo vent in Hawaii Volcanoes National Park nevertheless offers a unique perspective on any given day.
-And if you’re pressed for time, a helicopter ride beats driving to the volcano and back from Kohala and Kona resorts.
+Although there are no guarantees you’ll see red-hot lava (and for safety reasons, you’re not going to fly all that close to it), a helicopter ride offers a unique perspective on the island’s thousands of acres of hardened black lava, Kilauea’s enormous fuming caldera, and the remote, still-erupting Puu Oo vent—the likeliest place to spot flowing lava.
+If you’re pressed for time, a helicopter ride beats driving to the volcano and back from Kohala and Kona resorts.

-Blue Hawaiian Helicopters (www.bluehawaiian.com; tel.
-800/786-2583 or 808/886-1768), a professionally run, locally based company with comfortable, top-of-the-line copters, and pilots who are extremely knowledgeable about everything from volcanology to Hawaii lore, flies three different tours out of Waikoloa, at Highway 19 and Waikoloa Road.
-The 2-hour Big Island Spectacular stars the volcano, tropical valleys, the Hamakua Coast waterfalls, and the Kohala Mountains, and costs $450 to $563 ($396–$495 online, which requires 5-day advance booking).
-If time is money for you, and you’ve got all that money, it’s an impressive trip, particularly if you ride in the roomier and quieter Eco-Star.
-If you just want to admire waterfalls, green mountains, and the deep valleys, including Waipio, of North Kohala and the Hamakua Coast, the 50-minute Kohala Coast Adventure is a less exorbitant but reliably picturesque outing, costing $242 to $294 ($213–$259 online).
+Blue Hawaiian Helicopters (www.bluehawaiian.com; 800/786-2583 or 808/886-1768), a professionally run, locally based company with comfortable, top-of-the-line copters and pilots who are extremely knowledgeable about everything from volcanology to Hawaii lore, flies three different tours out of Waikoloa, at Highway 19 and Waikoloa Road.
+The 2-hour Big Island Spectacular stars the volcano, tropical valleys, the Hamakua Coast waterfalls, and the Kohala Mountains, and costs $589 per person ($739 with 20-minute landing at remote 1,200-foot Punalulu waterfall on the Hamakua Coast).
+If time is money for you, and you’ve got all that money, it’s an impressive trip, If you just want to admire waterfalls, green mountains, and the deep valleys, including Waipio, of North Kohala and the Hamakua Coast, the 50-minute Kohala Coast Adventure is a less exorbitant but reliably picturesque outing, costing $279.
+Both tours use the somewhat quieter Eco-Star helicopters with panoramic views from the large cockpit.

-If you’ve “done” the volcano and have an adventurous spirit, consider the 2-hour Big Island–Maui tour,which includes the Kohala Mountains/Hamakua waterfalls leg and also crosses the Alenuihaha Channel to Maui, where you view Haleakala Crater (a long-dormant volcano) and dozens of waterfalls in the verdant Hana rainforest.
-It costs $500 to $563 ($440–$495 online, with advance booking).
-Blue Hawaiian also operates out of the Hilo airport (tel.
-808/961-5600), flying the 50-minute Circle of Fire tour, which is significantly cheaper—$223 to $274 ($196–$241 online)—because it’s closer to the volcano and waterfalls.
+Blue Hawaiian also operates out of the Hilo airport (808/961-5600), flying the 50-minute Circle of Fire Plus Waterfalls tour, which is significantly cheaper—$259 to $309—because it’s closer to the volcano and waterfalls.
 On the other hand, if you’re willing to drive to Hilo, you really should continue on to the national park.
-Tip: Ask about a AAA discount when booking flights.

-Note: On all rides, your weight may determine where you sit in the helicopter.
-You should also dress in light layers; both cool rain and strong sun can occur.
+Note: Book online for best rates; ask about AAA discounts if booking in person.
+On all rides, your weight may determine where you sit in the helicopter.
+Wear dark shades to prevent glare, and dress in light layers.

 Van & Bus Tours